danielbodnar/awesome-stars/README.md

 - [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) - This repository contains compatibility data for Web technologies as displayed on MDN
 - [jonschlinkert/section-matter](https://github.com/jonschlinkert/section-matter) - Like front-matter, but allows multiple sections in a single document.
 - [the-alchemists-of-arland/gray-matter-rs](https://github.com/the-alchemists-of-arland/gray-matter-rs) - A tool for easily extracting front matter out of a string.
 It is a fast Rust implementation of gray-matter.
 Parses YAML, JSON, TOML and support for custom parsers.
 Use it and let me know by giving it
-- [lk-geimfari/mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a powerful Python library that empowers developers to generate massive amounts of synthetic data efficiently.
+- [lk-geimfari/mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a robust data generator for Python that can produce a wide range of fake data in multiple languages.
 - [RandomFractals/vscode-data-preview](https://github.com/RandomFractals/vscode-data-preview) - Data Preview 🈸 extension for importing 📤 viewing 🔎 slicing 🔪 dicing 🎲  charting 📊 & exporting 📥 large JSON array/config, YAML, Apache Arrow, Avro, Parquet & Excel data files
 - [siberiacancode/mock-config-server](https://github.com/siberiacancode/mock-config-server) - 🎉 tool that easily and quickly imitates server operation, create full fake api in few steps
 - [jonschlinkert/merge-configs](https://github.com/jonschlinkert/merge-configs) - Find, load and merge JSON and YAML config settings from one or more files, in the specified order.